 3.7 Yield and Yield Components as influenced by sure-grow liquid organic fertilizer

-a.
-Number of Fruits

-The result in table 7 shows that increase in the concentration of Sure-grow liquid organic fertilizer treatment increased the mean number of fruits.
-It was observed that 600mls plants recorded the highest mean numbers (397.48) of fruits compared to the minimum number of fruits (221.04) recorded from control plants which was statistically significant (P<0.05).
+The result in Table 7 shows that increase in the concentration of Sure-grow liquid organic fertilizer treatment increased the mean number of fruits.
+The 600 ml treatment significantly (p<0.05) increased yield, producing a fresh fruit weight of 5196 g/plot, 397.48 fruits/plot, and 451.82 kg/ha, compared to the control its recorded the lowest mean for this traits (221.04 g/plot, 550g and 47.82 kg/ha) .
 The mean numbers of fruit obtained from other treatments were statistically similar (Table 7).

-b.
-Fresh Weight (g)

-As shown in table 7, 600mls recorded the highest fresh weight (5196g) which was significantly different (P<0.05) from the fresh weights obtained from control and 200mls treated plants.
-But was statistically similar (p>0.05) to the value obtained from 400mls treated plants.

-c.
-Yield (kg/ha)

-In table 7, the application of Sure-grow liquid organic fertilizer significantly gave higher (p<0.05) fruit yield than the control.
-The yield results from table 7 shows increasing trend with increasing concentration of sure-grow liquid organic fertilizer.

-The application of 600mls sure-grow liquid fertilizer produced the maximum yield (451.82kg/ha) compared to lowest yield (47.82kg/ha) recorded from control.
-Followed by the 400mls and the 200mls which had (382.60kg/ha and 223.50kg/ha) respectively.

 Table 7.
 Yield and yield components of garden egg as affected by sure-grow organic liquid fertilizer.

-Treatment Mean Number of fresh fruit Mean fresh weight (g) Yield (kg/ha)
+Treatment Number of fresh fruit Fresh weight (g) Yield (kg/ha)

 0ml of sure grow 221.04 b 550 b 47.82 b